Sedition Act of 1918: Enforcement and constitutional challenges

-With the act rendered inoperative by the end of hostilities, Attorney General (AG) A. Mitchell Palmer waged a public campaign, not unrelated to his own campaign for the Democratic nomination for president, in favor of a peacetime version of the Sedition Act.
+With the act rendered inoperative by the end of hostilities, Attorney General A. Mitchell Palmer waged a public campaign, not unrelated to his own campaign for the Democratic nomination for president, in favor of a peacetime version of the Sedition Act.
 He sent a circular outlining his rationale to newspaper editors in January 1919, citing the dangerous foreign-language press and radical attempts to create unrest in African American communities.
 He testified in favor of such a law in early June 1920.
 At one point, Congress had more than 70 versions of proposed language and amendments for such a bill, but it took no action on the controversial proposal during the campaign year of 1920.
-After a court decision later in June cited AG Palmer's anti-radical campaign for its abuse of power, the conservative Christian Science Monitor found itself unable to support him any more, writing on June 25, 1920: "What appeared to be an excess of radicalism...was certainly met with...an excess of suppression."
+After a court decision later in June cited Palmer's anti-radical campaign for its abuse of power, the conservative Christian Science Monitor found itself unable to support him any more, writing on June 25, 1920: "What appeared to be an excess of radicalism ... was certainly met with ... an excess of suppression."
 The Alien Registration Act of 1940 was the first American peacetime sedition act.

 The U.S. Supreme Court upheld the Sedition Act in Abrams v.
-United States (1919), as applied to people urging curtailment of production of essential war material.
+United States (1919), as applied to people urging curtailment of production of essential war materiel.
 Oliver Wendell Holmes used his dissenting opinion to make a commentary on what has come to be known as "the marketplace of ideas".
 Subsequent Supreme Court decisions, such as Brandenburg v.
 Ohio (1969), make it unlikely that similar legislation would be considered constitutional today.